-Winning Tips: There is an excellent section on the site here where students can gather essay ideas and read specifics from a former scholarship winner.
+Winning Tips: There is an excellent section on the site here (link removed, see note below) where students can gather essay ideas and read specifics from a former scholarship winner.
 It is stressed that students should use their essay to let the judges know exactly who they are and “if you give it to a complete stranger and they still don’t know who you are – revisions are necessary.
 Be yourself and tell us where you want to go!”

 Students are also encouraged to inquire to the committee if they feel they need to go over the required word limit as not to jeopardize the point they are trying to make.
 Be careful here though, as the judges will have numerous submissions to read, and submitting a too long one might backfire and not be appreciated.

 Read and reread this advice taken directly from the ideas page, “Be bold, counter-intuitive, groundbreaking, and inventive.
 We seek submissions about what is next, what could be next, what should be anticipated next, and what should be done next.
 Identifying the problem is the easiest part of the equation – we seek the unfettered brilliance of a solution unrealized.”

 Showcase leadership in the essay and resume section.
 Ideas on how to do this can be found here.